Beyond Self-Organizing the Work:

 The ingredients of a For-Purpose Enterprise

-An FPE consists of three containers, the Organization, the Company and the Association.
+An FPE consists of three containers, the Organization, the Company, and the Association.
 They all have their own specific rulesets encoded in various agreements.
-Here’s an overview about the main elements both from an outside and an inside perspective.
+Here’s an overview of the main elements both from an outside and an inside perspective.

 The Organization: Work on Purpose

 A self-organizing system like Holacracy replaces the traditional power hierarchy by distributing authority through organizing the work very clearly into circles, roles, policies, and accountabilities all of which are pursuing and executing based on purpose, rather than departments, managers, static job descriptions, and office politics.
 Here all role fillers can be equally engaged in decision-making processes.
 The focus in this container is the work of the organization and its ruleset is the Constitution.

 Here we show up as Partners, filling roles in order to bring our energy and talent to work in pursuit of the organization’s purpose.
 Working in this space I have greater freedom and clear accountabilities.
 I lead my roles and the fact that I can take on a unique set of ever-evolving roles means that there are plenty of opportunities for my professional growth.
 The rules of the constitution provide clear pathways to process my organizational tensions and take responsibility for them.